Skip to product information

 • Vintage: 1946

 • Details: This is a gorgeous Dinner Plate in one of the most romantic patterns ever produced by Spode Copeland called "Billingsley Rose".
 Reminds us of a very delicate, intricate lace all along the border and a sweet pink rose in the center.
 Absolutely gorgeous detail!
 Hand Washing is necessary.
 This pattern was produced from 1924 through 1969.
-According to the impressed stamp, all of our Dinner Plates are from 1946, we have one from May, the rest are November and December, 11 plates available all sold separately.
+There are 7 different variations of rose patterns on Billingsley Rose.
+Several experts note that the pattern was supposed to carry a "garden feel", and since the early versions (pre-1970) were hand-colored, this lead to artistic variations between pieces.
+Depending on the backstamp and date manufactured, there will be changes in color strength, and how the roses are arranged.
+Based on the impressed stamp, all of our Dinner Plates are from 1946, we have one from May, the rest are November and December.
 If any of these dates are important to you, please let us know so we can send you the desired plate.
-They are all stamped with the old backstamp, ours is red: "Spode's Jewel, Copeland, Spode England, Reg No 70392 U.S. Pat.
+They all have the old backstamp, ours is red: "Spode's Jewel, Copeland, Spode England, Reg No 70392 U.S. Pat.
 June 15th 1926, Spode's Billingsley Rose".
 We have 11 of these available, we offer a 10% discount with the purchase of three or more pieces in this pattern (mix any 3 Billingsley Rose items).
-If interested, please Contact Us, let us know which pieces you'd like and we'll send you a discount code.
+If interested, please Contact Us, let us know which pieces you'd like to receive a discount code.

 • Dimensions: 10.75 inches in Diameter